wagerfield/onno/docs/api.md

 <Box w="25%" width="200px" />
 ```

-In the above example, the `width` render function is used in the styled `Box` component CSS template.
+In the above example, the `width` render function is used in the styled `Box` tagged template literal.
 Any `props` on the `Box` component that match the provided `propsKeys` will be mapped to the rendered style objects.

-Since "width" _and_ "w" are passed as `propsKeys` both keys can be used as `props` to render the respective value to the style objects.
-This interface allows you to specify aliases for the same mapping.
+Since "width" _and_ "w" are passed as `propsKeys` both keys can be used as `props` to render the provided value to the style objects.
+This interface allows you to create multiple aliases for the same key value mapping.

-**NOTE:** As is the case with _all_ options keys, the order of precedence is respected.
-In the last example where both "w" and "width" are provided, the "width" value takes precedence over the "w" value since it appears first in the `propsKeys` array.
+The order of the keys in `propsKeys` defines the order of precedence.
+In the last example where both "w" and "width" are set on `Box`, the "width" value takes precedence over the "w" value since it appears first in the `propsKeys` array.

 ### `styleKeys`